 Table 1: 6 Million Ounces of Gold Resources JORC(2012)

-When you look around the world, it’s rare – in size and nature – and to have vertical and horizontal reef systems.
-It’s either two different gold systems or one giant system.
+” When you look around the world, it’s rare – in size and nature – and to have vertical and horizonal reefs systems.
+The geology is amazing where there are Structual Traps well as Chemical Traps both causing deposition of Gold.
 Either way the potential is exciting.
 We’re yet to find a geologically similar gold deposit, globally.

 Here, because of the geometry of the reefs, nearly every square inch of that ground has some exploration potential.
-We have an entire goldfield to explore with ready-made targets, and most importantly, 6Moz existing resources as a base.
+We have an entire goldfield to tap into with ready-made targets, and most importantly, 6Moz existing resources as a base.

-The company has already delivered three resource upgrades and the Theta Project Feasibility Study (FS).
-The FS shows strong project economics.
-It also confirms what we believed; that the historical underground mines could sustain open cut mining.
+The company has already delivered three resource upgrades and Theta Starter-pits Project Feasibility Study (FS).
+The FS has shows strong project economics.
+It also confirms what we believed; that the historical underground mines could sustain open pits mining.
 We now have exploration model that can be used across the 43 historical mines under our management.

-Each gold cycle, the Western Australia gold industry has successful exploited the historical old workings left by the old miners.
-Across its entire history, this cycle of development and exploration has never happened in the East Transvaal Goldfield.
+Back in Western Australia where I came from, each gold cycle the gold industry has successful exploited the historical old workings left by the old time miners.
+For Theta Gold, across its entire history, this cycle of development and exploration has never happened in the Eastern Transvaal Gold Field! “

 Theta Gold Mines owns 74% of the TGME Project, with the other 26% held by a Black Economic Empowerment (BEE) entity.
 In this case, the BEE group consists of several different parties, all of which have been with the company since inception.